OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 ### The Rollup Chain

-The rollup protocol tracks a chain of rollup blocks---we'll call these "RBlocks" for clarity.
+The rollup protocol tracks a chain of claims about the chain's state---we'll call these assertions.
 They're not the same as Layer 1 Ethereum blocks, and also not the same as Layer 2 Nitro blocks.
-You can think of the RBlocks as forming a separate chain, which the Arbitrum rollup protocol manages and oversees.
+You can think of the assertions as forming a separate chain, which the Arbitrum rollup protocol manages and oversees.

-Validators can propose RBlocks.
-New RBlocks will be _unresolved_ at first.
-Eventually every RBlock will be _resolved_, by being either _confirmed_ or _rejected_.
-The confirmed RBlocks make up the confirmed history of the chain.
+Validators can propose assertions.
+New assertions will be _unresolved_ at first.
+Eventually every assertion will be _resolved_, by being either _confirmed_ or _rejected_.
+The confirmed assertions make up the confirmed history of the chain.

-Each RBlock contains:
+Each assertion contains:

-- the RBlock number
+- the assertion number
-- the predecessor RBlock number: RBlock number of the last RBlock before this one that is (claimed to be) correct
+- the predecessor assertion number: assertion number of the last assertion before this one that is (claimed to be) correct
 - the number of L2 blocks that have been created in the chain's history
 - the number of inbox messages have been consumed in the chain’s history
 - a hash of the outputs produced over the chain’s history.

-Except for the RBlock number, the contents of the RBlock are all just claims by the RBlock's proposer.
+Except for the assertion number, the contents of the assertion are all just claims by the assertion's proposer.
 Arbitrum doesn’t know at first whether any of these fields are correct.
-If all of these fields are correct, the protocol should eventually confirm the RBlock.
-If one or more of these fields are incorrect, the protocol should eventually reject the RBlock.
+If all of these fields are correct, the protocol should eventually confirm the assertion.
+If one or more of these fields are incorrect, the protocol should eventually reject the assertion.

-An RBlock is implicitly claiming that its predecessor RBlock is correct.
-This implies, transitively, that an RBlock implicitly claims the correctness of a complete history of the chain: a sequence of ancestor RBlock that reaches all the way back to the birth of the chain.
+An assertion is implicitly claiming that its predecessor assertion is correct.
+This implies, transitively, that an assertion implicitly claims the correctness of a complete history of the chain: a sequence of ancestor assertion that reaches all the way back to the birth of the chain.

-An RBlock is also implicitly claiming that its older siblings (older RBlocks with the same predecessor), if there are any, are incorrect.
-If two RBlocks are siblings, and the older sibling is correct, then the younger sibling is considered incorrect, even if everything else in the younger sibling is true.
+An assertion is also implicitly claiming that its older siblings (older assertions with the same predecessor), if there are any, are incorrect.
+If two assertions are siblings, and the older sibling is correct, then the younger sibling is considered incorrect, even if everything else in the younger sibling is true.

-The RBlock is assigned a deadline, which says how long other validators have to respond to it.
-If you’re a validator, and you agree that an RBlock is correct, you don’t need to do anything.
-If you disagree with an RBlock, you can post another RBlock with a different result, and you’ll probably end up in a challenge against the first RBlock's staker.
+The assertion is assigned a deadline, which says how long other validators have to respond to it.
+If you’re a validator, and you agree that an assertion is correct, you don’t need to do anything.
+If you disagree with an assertion, you can post another assertion with a different result, and you’ll probably end up in a challenge against the first assertion's staker.
 (More on challenges below.)

 In the normal case, the rollup chain will look like this:

 ![img](https://lh3.googleusercontent.com/vv118kJMXj76PG6J-Jv4BC9KTpe72mdfD1uWoqhKXvKKfPWHW6wMMCvJ9KKQx_VXIw34XfzT4yfyNVtQVstYRczLk6kLKvBv8Pbl-0MjSzGxz1Z_8T5Y_6UcDMWpy7_D9PxQYKdT)

-On the left, representing an earlier part of the chain’s history, we have confirmed RBlocks.
+On the left, representing an earlier part of the chain’s history, we have confirmed assertions.
 These have been fully accepted and recorded by the Layer 1 contracts that manage the chain.
-The newest of the confirmed RBlocks, RBlock 94, is called the “latest confirmed RBlock.”
-On the right, we see a set of newer proposed RBlocks.
+The newest of the confirmed assertions, assertion 94, is called the “latest confirmed assertion.”
+On the right, we see a set of newer proposed assertions.
 The protocol can’t yet confirm or reject them, because their deadlines haven’t run out yet.
-The oldest RBlock whose fate has yet to be determined, RBlock 95, is called the “first unresolved RBlock.”
+The oldest assertion whose fate has yet to be determined, assertion 95, is called the “first unresolved assertion.”

-Notice that a proposed RBlock can build on an earlier proposed RBlock.
-This allows validators to continue proposing RBlocks without needing to wait for the protocol to confirm the previous one.
-Normally, all of the proposed RBlocks will be valid, so they will all eventually be accepted.
+Notice that a proposed assertion can build on an earlier proposed assertion.
+This allows validators to continue proposing assertions without needing to wait for the protocol to confirm the previous one.
+Normally, all of the proposed assertions will be valid, so they will all eventually be accepted.

 Here’s another example of what the chain state might look like, if several validators are being malicious.
 It’s a contrived example, designed to illustrate a variety of cases that can come up in the protocol, all smashed into a single scenario.